tonsky/rum/README.md

 #### React Hooks

 There are Rum wrappers for the various React hooks.
-See doc strings for examples, and the [the React hooks reference](https://reactjs.org/docs/hooks-reference.html) for more details.
+See doc strings for examples, and [the React hooks reference](https://reactjs.org/docs/hooks-reference.html) for more details.

 ```clojure